Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 When you get new teeth, your new smile is the star of the show, but behind the curtains, denture adhesive is working very hard to make sure the show goes on.

 There are different adhesives available to help your denture stay in a place like powders, pastes or adhesive pads.
-It is usually placed on the denture and it prevents from moving the during speaking or eating.
+It is usually placed on the denture and it prevents from moving them during speaking or eating

 Despite the integral role denture adhesives play in denture success, the Oral Health Foundation reports that there are very few guidelines for patients with full dentures on how to use denture adhesives.